Dirk Jens Nonnenmacher

-Dirk Jens Nonnenmacher (born 3 June 1963) was the CEO and chairman of HSH Nordbank.
+Dirk Jens Nonnenmacher (born 3 June 1963) is a former CEO and chairman of HSH Nordbank.
 A trained mathematician, Nonnenmacher worked for several private banks before joining HSH Nordbank in 2007.
 He became chairman in November 2008, succeeding Hans Berger and left the bank in March 2011.

+Biography

 Nonnenmacher studied mathematics and medicine, before receiving his Ph.D. under supervision of Wolfgang B. Jurkat in 1990.
 He earned his habilitation in 1993.